onap/doc/docs/release/index.rst

 Each component within the ONAP solution maintains their own component level release notes and links to those release notes are provided below.
-Details on the specific items delivered in each releaese by each component is maintained in the component specific release notes.
+Details on the specific items delivered in each release by each component is maintained in the component specific release notes.

 Frankfurt Releases
 ==================

 The following releases are available for Frankfurt:
-  - `Frankfurt Mayor Release 6.0.0`_
+  - `Frankfurt Major Release 6.0.0`_
   - `Frankfurt Maintenance Release 6.0.1`_

 Frankfurt Maintenance Release 6.0.1